ncatlab/nlab-content/pages/1013.md

 ## Generalization to higher groupoids##

 The formulation in terms of $k$-surjectivity induces an immediate generalization of the notions of stuff, structure and property to the context of [[infinity-category|infinity-groupoids]].

-(Baez's students speak of "2-stuff", etc.)
+Baez's students speak of "2-stuff," "3-stuff," and so on.
+Of course, structure and properties can then be called 0-stuff and $(-1)$-stuff, respectively.

 ##Generalization to categories and higher categories##